dominictarr/npmd/README.md

 npmd will pull down npm metadata, and store it in a leveldb. this will be less than 200mb, including a full text index.

+Check the [startup_configs](startup_configs/) directory for examples of system startup configurations and instructions on how to set them up.

 ## install

 install a module. if the module's dependencies are in the cache,